 - Advanced weather-proof tapes or fluid-applied sealant to enhance rain resistance

-These materials have fallen in price and could be an important difference maker in a powerful storm.
+These materials have fallen in price and could be an important difference-maker in a powerful storm.
 Most states require new carports to be inspected and certified for the safety of the public.
 The certification simply proves that the building has been designed by an engineer and has ratings for proper wind and snow loads.
 This becomes necessary in the areas which receive heavy snow and wind.
-Some states do not require any kind of certification or inspection because they do not have to deal with heavy snow fall or wind.
+Some states do not require any kind of certification or inspection because they do not have to deal with heavy snowfall or wind.
 To get your building inspected, you will require the blueprint of the building for the inspector to review.
-In such case, we’ll provide you with the necessary documentation.
+In such a case, we’ll provide you with the necessary documentation.
 To learn more about inspection requirements contact a Carport1 team member today.

 How-To Protect against Water Damage

 From coastal surges to severe rain, flooding causes destruction on buildings across the United States.
 The elevation of a metal building, garage, or barn is an important factor in whether or not a flood may occur.
 The higher the buildings’ occupied space, the less probable it is to flood.
 Surging water simply passes below the occupied space.
 In other types of flood zones, an open foundation isn’t necessary.
 Instead, flood vents, which let water in and out, are used to protect buildings.